top of page

 ree

-1) Amount of oxygen taken into the lungs with each breath
+1. Pulmonary ventilation: the volume of oxygen brought into the lungs with each breath

-3) The ability of the heart to effectively pump a large amount of oxygen-rich blood to your working muscles
+3. Cardiac output: the heart's capacity to pump large volumes of oxygen-rich blood to working muscles

 ree